The-Oracle-AT/to_do_list_app/README.md

   4. SQLite - the database.

 Frontend.
- 1. Reaqt - frontend language for modern webdev.
+ 1. React - frontend language for modern webdev.
  2. TypeScript - JS extension for type safety.
  3. Axios - JS library for making HTTP requests from a web browser.